On order continuous duals of vector lattices of continuous functions on resolvable spaces: Resolvable spaces

 \begin{proof} The proof of \cite[Lemma on~p.~249]{FishelPapert1964} shows that there exist closed nowhere dense subsets $\Gamma_1,\Gamma_2,\Gamma_3,\ldots$ of $X$ such that $\bigcup_{n\in\mathbb N}\Gamma_n$ is dense in $X$.
 Since $X$ is a Baire space, $\bigcup_{n\in\mathbb N}\Gamma_n$ has empty interior, i.e.\ $X\setminus \bigcup_{n\in\mathbb N}\Gamma_n$ is dense in $X$.
 Hence $\bigcup_{n\in\mathbb N}\Gamma_n$ resolves $X$. \end{proof}

 Euclidean $n$-space falls within the scope of Proposition~\ref{prop:separable_uncountable_opens_is_resolvable}, so that it has a very simple suitably decomposable resolving subset.
-A more complicated resolving subset that is still suitably decomposable could be obtained by taking the union of all metric spheres with radii in a given countably infinite dense subset of $(0,\infty)$ and centred at $0$.
+A more complicated resolving subset that is still suitably decomposable could be obtained by taking the union of all metric spheres

+with radii $r$ in a given countably infinite dense subset of $(0,\infty)$ and centred at $0$.
 The following result shows that this idea can also be used in a number of (not necessarily separable) metric spaces.